How do I know which association to sign my son or daughter up with?

 Is there a competition for cheerleaders?

 Yes, in October all cheerleaders from Mid-Florida Pop Warner compete in the annual MFPW cheerleading competition where winning squads can qualify to compete in regional and even national competitions.
-There is also the Chancey Cheer-off held in November.
+There is also the Tiny Mite Cheer Exhibition and this is the first year the Mitey Mites will compete at the Mid Florida level.

 Are the backgrounds of your coaches checked?